keybase/client/osx/STYLEGUIDE.md

 Don't specify `assign` or `retain` if it's the default.
 Don't specify `nonatomic` unless you are defining the method in the implementation.

+If the name of a `BOOL` property is expressed as an adjective, the property’s name can omit the `is` prefix but should specify the conventional name for the getter.

 **For example:**

 ```objc